Jimmy Carter Hospitalized After Another Fall - UrduPoint

 Former US president Jimmy Carter has been hospitalized for treatment for a "minor pelvis fracture" after a fall at his home in Plains, Georgia, the Carter Center said Tuesday

-He "is in good spirits and is looking to recovering at home," it said.
+He "is in good spirits and is looking forward to recovering at home," it said.